Jeremy has a Bachelor's in forensics and pursues his Master's when not writing on film, novels, or HubPages itself.

 Moana, like Mulan before her, may not technically be a princess, but she's as entertaining a character as any classic Disney heroine.
-Her adventure, released on November 23 2016, explore a breathtaking environment with a diverse cast of characters.
+Her adventure, released on November 23, 2016, explores a breathtaking environment with a diverse cast of characters.
 Disney's known for its high-quality, family-friendly films; how does Moana compare to decades of animated greatness?
 Read on to find out!

 Moana is an absolute visual delight.
 The bright colors of the island, the smooth colors of the sea, and some beautiful lights will dazzle you from start to finish.
 I'd even venture this as Disney's prettiest movie yet.